larynxmith/project1-cribbage/README.md

 Thanks for coming to my game.
 This is a labor of love, so there is much room for improvement; do not hesitate to send your thoughts along!

+You can play the current version of the game here: https://larynxmith.github.io/Cribbage/

 The history of Cribbage is long(over 400 years) and varied; consider looking over the following links in your spare time: